-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 Carroll also noted said players have to make presentations each week showing they have mastered that week’s portion of the installation of the playbook.

 “It really accentuates the communication part of it,’’ Carroll said.
-“You’d be surprised how how live it feels to guys when they’re going through their sequences and they’re going through all of the situations that we put them in.’’
+“You’d be surprised how live it feels to guys when they’re going through their sequences and they’re going through all of the situations that we put them in.’’

 Carroll also said the number of players on hand will increase as the offseason program continues.
 Seattle has seven more OTAs scheduled over the next two weeks and then will conclude the offseason program with a three-day minicamp June 15-17.